tapanalyticstoolkit/tap-root/README.md

 # tap-root

-This repo contains pom files for all the repos.
+This repo contains the maven parent pom file for the other repos.

 ## What's new